Pimples vs Cold Sores: Your Complete Guide

 Pimples

-Pimples are a very common skin condition that affects millions of people all over the world.
+They are a very common skin condition that affects millions of people all over the world.
 They are a type of acne that occurs when oil and dead skin cells clog hair follicles.
 We will look at the causes, symptoms, and treatment options for pimples in this blog post.

 Excess oil production, dead skin cells, and bacteria are all factors that contribute to pimples.
 The following are some common factors that can contribute to the development of pimples: